What is a MarTech Stack?

 More efficient marketing

 The automation of marketing measures helps to manage campaigns more easily and to play them out in different channels.
-In order to focus measures and implement them more efficiently, data and conclusions are generated with corresponding measurability concepts.
+In order to focus measures and implement them more efficiently, data and conclusions are generated with appropriate measurability concepts.

 More overview and scaling

 Constantly changing customer needs, new communication and interaction channels, new types of target groups and multi-channel strategies require a high level of control and attention.
-Well-built MarTech stacks benefit by ensuring an overall view, providing decision support through performance measurements and enabling scaling where necessary.
+Well-built MarTech stacks benefit by ensuring an overall view, providing decision support through performance measurements, and enabling scaling where necessary.

 Project management